dentarg/auth0-blog/_posts/2017-05-03-the-ultimate-guide-to-deploying-php-applications.markdown

 - **MySQL:** The database.
 A popular alternative software is PostgreSQL.
 - **PHP:** The server-side language for building the application.

-Next, let's cover how to deploy to several cloud server platforms.
+Next, let's cover how to deploy php applications to several cloud server platforms.

 ## Heroku